ReDI-School/js-berlin-2021-fall/lesson12.md

 ### Exercise 2

 Create an input field and a button element.
 When the user enters a color name in the input field and clicks the button, the background color of the page should change to that color.

+---

+### Exercise 3

+* Create an input field to represent name and an input field to represent age.
+* Create a button to "save" the contact details.
+* Create a div that will display the last saved contact details in an easy to read format: "Owen, age 30"
+* Create a "Load" button that when clicked, loads the last saved contact details back into the form inputs

+Bonus: When the contact is saved, clear the input fields to make it easy for the user to enter a different value.